BawdyAnarchist/quBSD/Future_Development.md

 ### UPGRADES

-Integrate X11
-	- Need a GUIjail now with an autoconnection (can use disp3 for now)
-	- qubsd ipv4 convention will need a new class

 GUI SECURITY
-	- Test Wayland in separate tty
 	- Test Xpra, Xauth and try to isolate xhost
 	- Xephyr - Unfortunately I'm not sure this is a real solution.
 Everything still shares the unix socket
 		- Might not matter, but if I keep it, some ideas: